ahmad0790/svhn-multi-digit-address-recognition/README.md

 2) `VERY DEEP CONVOLUTIONAL NETWORKS FOR LARGE-SCALE IMAGE RECOGNITION Karen Simonyan & Andrew Zisserman + Visual Geometry Group, Department of Engineering Science, University of Oxford` (https://arxiv.org/pdf/1409.1556.pdf)

 Th Goodfellow paper performs slightly better coming at around 92% all digit accuracy (with the worst digit number no less than 95% accuracy).
-To showcase performance of classifier under different viewing conditions a short video has been uploaded on youtube for reference:
+To showcase performance of classifier under different viewing conditions a short video has been uploaded on youtube for reference:<br/>

 https://youtu.be/ln-Tg_ou5iU